MinerChAI/silver-wiki/Bronze.md

 For example, if you wanted the `dir` module with black text on a blue background, the element would be `dir:blue:black`.

 ### `BRONZE_SHELL`
 This variable tells bronze what shell you are using.
-The supported shells are Bash, Zsh, and fish.
+The supported shells are `bash`, `zsh`, and `fish`.

 ### `BRONZE_SEPARATOR`
 This variable is the separator between segments.
 The default value is `\ue0b0`.